Hello, world! 👋

 Parameter Types Integer and Double

-Two new types of parameters can be added when configuring tasks for execution.
+Two new parameter types can be added when configuring tasks for execution.
 They are: integer and double.

-To use these types, you can click on “add”, the button located on the upper right side of the “params” field.
+To use them, you can click on “add”, the button located on the upper right side of the “params” field.

 Offline runner notification

-First of all, let’s understand what runner offline means.
+First of all, let’s clarify what offline runner means.
 In this case, if the runner is out of communication for more than five minutes, it will be considered offline.
 So if this happens unintentionally, it is essential to find out what may have occurred at this point in the communication.

 To enable this notification you need to go to the profile to add this setting.
 To do this, identify your name in the upper right corner of the screen.
 Click and notice that a menu will open.
 Choose the first option “profile” by clicking on it.
 After that, there will be some information about your profile.
 At the bottom of the new screen, you can identify the “notifications” item.
 Enable the “offline runner” option.